 Best Budget Pick: PetSafe Simply Clean

-The PetSafe Simply Clean Automatic Litter Box isn’t fancy, but at under $120 CAD, it’s the cheapest way into automated litter cleaning.
+The PetSafe Simply Clean Automatic Litter Box | Also available at Chewy isn’t fancy, but at under $120 CAD, it’s the cheapest way into automated litter cleaning.
 It uses a slow-moving conveyor system that constantly rotates, sifting waste into a covered bin.

 What we like: